jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

         ):
         return None

-  the terminal shows :ref:`TypeError`
+  and the terminal shows :ref:`TypeError`

   .. code-block:: python

     TypeError: function_02() takes 2 positional arguments but 3 were given

-  I make the number of inputs in the signature match the number of inputs in the call
+  then I make the number of inputs match

   .. code-block:: python